|

 Whether you can “afford” to take a pseudo-sabbatical has far less to do with financial cost and far more to do with something less tangible: momentum.
 The fear isn’t about paying bills.
 It’s about falling behind.
 It’s about what won’t get done, what might stall, and what might shift if you step away.

 From a strictly financial perspective, a pseudo-sabbatical doesn’t have to cost anything beyond your normal living expenses.
 In many cases, it can be structured within existing breaks, lighter work periods, and/or through a temporary reorganization of responsibilities.
-For academics in particular, there are often windows like summer or winter break where time can be carved out more intentionally.
-For non-academics, getting creative with paid time off coupled remote work can open up wide stretches for reflection and renewal.
+For academics in particular, we often have windows like summer or winter break where time can be carved out more intentionally, especially for those of us on nine- or ten-month contracts.

 So the real question isn’t whether you can afford it financially, or even logistically, but whether you can afford the interruption.

 Work routine is often what we believe we can’t disrupt.
-Even when something feels off in our work, or when we sense a need for change, we tend to keep going.
-We might tell ourselves that stepping away for a few weeks or a month will mean losing progress, missing opportunities, or destabilizing something already precarious.
+Even when something feels off in our work, or when we sense a need for a pause, or a change, we tend to keep going.
+We might tell ourselves that stepping away for a few weeks or a month will mean losing progress, missing opportunities, or destabilizing something.

 You might be thinking: But I have deadlines.
 Those projects need me.